 Finally, having your cat sleep with you can lower your overall sleep quality and therefore affect your daily function.
 Using data from the Swedish CArdioPulmonary bIoimage Study scientist found that cat’s crepuscular behavior, i.e., they are primarily active at dawn and dusk can cause disruptions to their owner’s sleep.

-Upsides to Sleeping with Your Cat
+What are the Upsides to Sleeping with Your Cat?

 Now that we’ve discussed some of the health risks with sleeping with your cat, let’s also look at the benefits — because in my opinion they mostly outweigh the bad.

 One of the most commonly used therapy methods for people with mental health issues is behavioral management.
 For example, assigning a therapy cat or dog to someone struggling with depression drastically decreases depressive episodes.
-And individually tailored interventions, such as having a cat sleep with you while you feel anxious or sad, has been shown to increase the overall mood of people with depression.
+Individually tailored interventions, such as having a cat sleep with you while you feel anxious or sad, has been shown to increase the overall mood of people with depression.

 So, will you let your cat sleep in your bed?